huihongxun/huihongxun.github.io/_pages/about.md

 - **[2022-02-15]**  New publication: J. Hong, H. Hui, H. Zhang, N. Dai, and Y. Song, "Distributed Control of Large-scale Inverter Air Conditioners for Providing Operating Reserve Based on Consensus With Nonlinear Protocol", to appear in *IEEE Internet of Things Journal*, 2022.
 - **[2022-02-09]**  New publication: H. Hui, P. Siano, Y. Ding, P. Yu, Y. Song, H. Zhang, and N. Dai, "A Transactive Energy Framework for Inverter-based HVAC Loads in a Real-time Local Electricity Market Considering Distributed Energy Resources", to appear in *IEEE Transactions on Industrial Informatics*, 2022.
 -  **[2022-01-17]**  We won the *Best Paper Award* of the 3rd IEEE Conference on Sustainable Power and Energy (iSPEC 2021).
 Check the news [here](https://skliotsc.um.edu.mo/um-scholar-wins-best-paper-award-of-the-3rd-ieee-conference-on-sustainable-power-and-energy/).
 The paper is: H. Hui, P. Yu, H. Zhang, N. Dai, W. Jiang and Y. Song, “Regulation Capacity Evaluation of Large-scale Heterogeneous Residential Air Conditioning Loads,” the 3rd IEEE Conference on Sustainable Power and Energy (iSPEC 2021).  <!--[Editing a markdown file for a talk](/images/2021_iSPEC_BestPaper.png) -->
--  **[2022-01-01]** I was promoted to be a Research Assistant Professor with the State Key Laboratory of Internet of Things for Smart City.
+-  **[2022-01-01]** Dr. Hongxun Hui was promoted to be a Research Assistant Professor with the State Key Laboratory of Internet of Things for Smart City.
 -  **[2021-07-25]** New publication “Scheduling thermostatically controlled loads to provide regulation capacity based on a learning-based optimal power flow model,” to appear in *IEEE Transactions on Sustainable Energy*.
 -  **[2021-04-25]** New publication “Fast Wasserstein-distance-based distributionally robust chance-constrained power dispatch for multi-zone HVAC systems,” to appear in *IEEE Transactions on Smart Grid*.
 - **[2021-02-21]**  New publication "Game-Theoretic Demand Side Management of Thermostatically Controlled Loads for Smoothing Tie-line Power of Microgrids" to appear in *IEEE Transactions on Power Systems*.